taytestokes/after-thoughts/data/blog/token-authentication-with-guardian.md

 As you can see, we created a private function in our module to handle hashing the user password and then we use it as the last step in the changeset to update the password_hash field before saving the changeset to the database and now our password is securely being stored.

 Our next step is to create the context module.
-This module will be used as the api to interact with our user resources.
+This module will be used as the public API layer to interact with our user resources.

 ```
 ## lib/auth_example/users.ex